How the Hockey Canada scandal will affect IIHF world juniors host cities | CBC News

-The risks and rewards of hosting the world juniors tournament amid Hockey Canada scandal
+The risks and rewards of hosting the world junior tournament amid Hockey Canada scandal

-Even with sponsors pulling out, host cities Halifax and Moncton expect to generate economic benefit
+Despite loss of sponsors, host cities Halifax, Moncton, N.B., expect economic boost

-Despite numerous sponsors pulling out, community leaders in Halifax and Moncton expect to generate economic benefit from the world junior men's hockey championship next month — and maybe even help Hockey Canada turn the page on a scandal that has left December's event under a dark cloud.
+Despite numerous sponsors pulling out, community leaders in Halifax and Moncton, N.B., expect to generate economic benefit from the world junior men's hockey championship next month — and maybe help Hockey Canada turn the page on a scandal that has left December's event under a dark cloud.

 "I think that there's an opportunity to look at hockey in a new way and I think there's no better place than here in Maritime Canada," said Halifax Mayor Mike Savage.